-When we developed Young Research’s Retirement Compounders (RCs), our aim was to find a compelling competitive advantage to make the RCs a big winner, especially during bad times.
-Our overriding goal was to help investors like you achieve investment success with comfort and confidence.
-Our strategy was to accept underperformance during speculative market runs, with the expected trade-off of better performance during down markets.
+When we developed Young Research’s Retirement Compounders® investment program, our goal was to help investors like you achieve investment success especially during bad times.
+Our strategy was to accept underperformance during speculative market runs, with the potential trade-off of better results during down markets.

 The idea was never to beat the market over time or on a consistent basis.
-Rather, we fully expected the low risk RCs (both price risk and business risk) to trail the major market averages.
+Rather, we fully expected the Retirement Compounders® program (both price risk and business risk) to trail the major market averages.

 Why would we design a program to underperform?

 The ugly reality of investing that nobody likes to talk about is that the average equity investor vastly underperforms the market and the funds he invests in.
 This is true even for investors who own market-beating mutual funds.

 Dalbar, an investment analytics firm, is the authority here.
 Dalbar’s data shows that the average equity investor regularly underperforms the S&P 500 by 3-5% over long periods of time.

 High volatility and emotionalism are to blame.
 When stock market volatility rises, many investors panic and sell near the lows, only to add to their stock positions once again in the dying days of a bull market.

 Young Research’s Retirement Compounders® program is comprised of dividend paying common stocks selected from the over 40,000 global publicly traded companies.
 The Retirement Compounders® program favors high dividend payers, those with a history of dividend payments, and companies with a long record of consecutive dividend increases.